jazz-community/work-item-command-line/README.md

 ### Examples
 - For enumeration based attributes use the display value for the enumeration literal:

     `internalPriority=High`

 - For HTML and string based attributes use a string.
 HTML types like summary, description, comment and HTML support the following syntax.

     ```html
     description="Plain text<br/><b>bold text</b><br/><i>italic text</i><br/><a href="https://rsjazz.wordpress.com">External RSJazz Link</a><br/>User link to <b>@ralph </b><br/>Work Item link to Defect 3 <br/>"
     ```

 - For Wiki and multi line text attributes use `<br>` or `\n` for line breaks and check the syntax in the wiki editor.
+The Wiki syntax can be found in http://www.wikicreole.org/

     ```html
     custom.wiki="<br>=Heading1<br><br>Plain text\n==Heading 2\n\nNormal Text **bold text** <br>**bold text**<br>//Italics//"
     ```

 - For work item type, owner and some other attributes use the object ID.

     `workItemType=task`

     `owner=tanuj`